allen-gt-repos/seattle-libms/README.md

    Go to the `/Seattle-LibMS/src/gt/util/DBUtil.java`, change the database Username and Password to yours.
 Current User=root, Password=666.
 * Check and use suitable JDBC drive

-   I use JavaSE1.8 and MySQL-5.7 on my PC, if your java-version or mysql-version is different, please go to `/lib` folder to check if the mysql-java connector is suitable.
+   I use JavaSE1.8 and MySQL-5.7 on my PC, if your java-version or mysql-version is different, please go to `/Seattle-LibMS/lib` folder to check if the mysql-java connector is suitable for your environment.

 * Build and run the project

    If you use the Eclispe to open the project, you can run `/Seattle-LibMS/src/gt/view/LoginFrame.java` directly.\
    Or you can export the whole project to an executable jar file, project launch entry is also the `LoginFrame.java`.
+   I also provide a runable jar under `/Seattle-LibMS/bin` folder.

 * Login the account
    Here, I provide a reader account and a administor account for you to test the project: